 The richness of a resource

 White Charcoal is made from wood, and yet it is unlike regular charcoal in every other way.
-As tradition dictates the best branches are individually selected from slow growing hardwood trees in the mountain forests of Japan and Korea.
+As tradition dictates, the best branches are selected from slow growing hardwood trees in the mountain forests of Japan and Korea.
 The forests are maintained by craftsmen who harvest from them in such a way that it promotes rapid and fertile regrowth of new branches in a healthy eco-system.
 The new branches adsorb higher levels of C02 than their predecessors, giving greater benefit to the surrounding environment and providing a plentiful harvest for the craftsmen.
-Different types of wood are chosen for different jobs; Kushi Binchotan is made from hard Japanese Holm oak, which is a particularly hard type of wood from the mountain areas of Kishu in Japan, whilst Hakutan is Korean oak.
-Bamboo is used too and juvenile Red Pine needles make an especially gentle quality charcoal that Sort Of Coal uses for our edible Kuro Powder, which is designed to be eaten.
+Different types of wood are chosen for different jobs; Kishu Binchotan is made from hard Japanese Holm oak, which is a particularly hard type of wood from the mountain areas of Kishu in Japan, whilst Hakutan is Korean oak.
+Bamboo is used too and juvenile Red Pine needles make an especially gentle quality charcoal that Sort Of Coal uses for our edible Kuro Powder.
 The natural minerals absorbed by the growing trees are trapped inside the White Charcoal when it is made and later released into drinking water, the air or skin.

 The benefits of a byproduct

-Even the natural byproducts of White Charcoal production are highly beneficial.
+Thee natural byproducts of White Charcoal production are special.
 The Char Essence from Sort Of Coal is 100% oak wood vinegar in its purest form, free from any artificial ingredients.
 It is produced by collecting the condensed steam from the heated wood in the clay kiln, which is then left to mature for six months, before the dark and cloudy liquid is filtered again and again with White Charcoal until it becomes completely clear and achieves the highest level of purity.
-The second byproduct of this process is the delicious smoky scent that hos become the signature fragrance for Sort Of Coal.
+The second byproduct of this process is the delicious smoky scent that has become a signature (and very particular) scent for Sort Of Coal.
 Char Essence has been used for medicinal purposes throughout Asia for centuries and is highly valued for its deodorizing and deep cleansing effects, as well as for its delicious skin softening properties.
 It can be added to drinking water as a purifying ingredient, or to the bath tub for a luxurious spa experience, just as it will help soften and deodorize laundry or work as a powerful cleaning agent.
 In fact, it is probably the most useful multipurpose wellness and household product imaginable.